UPPMAX/programming_formalisms/docs/continuous_integration/README.md

 - Go to the learners' project
 - Click on the 'Actions' tab
 - Look for an Action that fails.
-Pick your favorite:
+Which actions do you see?

+???- question "Answer"

+    - 'Check code style'
+    - 'Check package'
+    - 'Check links'
+    - 'Check spelling'
+    - 'Measure codecov'

+- What would you guess that these do?

+???- question "Answer"

     - 'Check code style': checks for Python style, will improve your Python grammar
     - 'Check package': checks if the repo can be built into a package,